coderpussy/OSMC-Snapcast-RPi/README.md

 ## Credits
 - Many thx to [(badaix)](https://github.com/badaix) for the great [Snapcast](https://github.com/badaix/snapcast) system to inspire me to make a old-fashioned OSMC addon from it.
 - Special thx to Anton Voyl [awiouy](https://github.com/awiouy) for his great work to support Snapcast on LibreELEC Kodi.
-I stole a lot of code from him.
+I reused ;-) a lot of code from him.
 - For LibreELEC reference look at [Snapserver](https://github.com/LibreELEC/LibreELEC.tv/tree/master/packages/addons/service/snapserver) and [Snapclient](https://github.com/LibreELEC/LibreELEC.tv/tree/master/packages/addons/service/snapclient)